Enjoy fresh, local Dominica food during your stay at Calibishie Cove

 Whether you dine under the stars on your private balcony on a delicious local meal served by our staff, cook in your suite’s kitchen (Paradise Penthouse and our Rainforest Suite offer kitchens), or go out for dinner, you’re sure to to find the fresh, local, tropical, hearty fare to your liking.
 Calibishie Cove offers a complete dinner menu and imported wine list to our guests and breakfast is included with your stay.

 Food in Dominica is simple, and simply delicious.
 It ranges from fresh fish and lobster to chicken, to goat stew for those in the mood to go truly local.
 Fish and lobster are almost always caught the same day you will eat them – for this reason, it is best to make your dinner reservation in the morning, or the day before, and indicate what you want.
 Eating at a traditional Dominican restaurant, most dishes are accompanied by a small salad, fresh vegetables, “provision” (root vegetables), and sometimes rice or macaroni and cheese.
-A pitch-perfect Dominican hot sauce is made by a local family who also produces the coffee found in your room, as well as other products.
+A local family produces the coffee found in your room, as well as other products.
 Food is not generally served spicy – you add the amount of heat you like.

 Keep in mind that the grocery selection in Dominica is fairly limited to basic staples.
 We recommend eating on-site or eating out for most of your meals.
 Breakfast is included in room rates.